-I can’t really talk about waist widths or the taper design for that matter as all I care about when testing a splitboard is how does it feel under foot on the way up and how fun is the board on the way down.
-Everything else, including top sheet graphics seems to be a marketing piece the industry is all about promoting these days.
+I can’t really talk about waist widths or the tapered design for that matter as all I care about when testing a splitboard is how does it feel underfoot on the way up and how fun is the board on the way down.
+Everything else, including top sheet graphics, seems to be a marketing piece the industry is all about promoting these days.

-Plus the wood was sourced less than 100 miles away from Venture factory, talk about sustainability.
+Plus the wood was sourced less than 100 miles away from Venture factor.